matt-newman/matt-newman.github.io/README.md

 * Jasmine, Mocha, Chai, Karma used since 2013
 * Mustache used since 2014
 * CasperJS used since 2013
-* NodeJS, npm used since 2014
+* NodeJS, NPM used since 2014
 * Grunt used since 2014

 Solid understanding of code and ways to try and keep code clean and testable.
 Decent understanding of various design patterns.
 Lately where possible I’d try and opt for micro-libraries and browser native support for a lot of interaction with the DOM.
 I’ve obviously used jQuery, written a couple of custom node scripts, written a number of unit tests for key functionality mostly using Jasmine.
 Written and maintained CasperJS functional tests.